 Help students understand the real consequences of poor road safety behaviour.
-For example, if you don't use safer places to cross the road you might have an accident.
-But the salience of that consequence is that the accident might mean you couldn't play football any more, or you wouldn't be able to go to school for a few weeks and risk missing important exam information, and that your parent/guardian might have to take time off work to look after you.
+For example, if you don't use the Green Cross Code you might have an accident.
+But the salience of that consequence is that the accident might mean you couldn't play football any more, or you wouldn't be able to go to school for a few weeks and would have to catch up with your lessons, and that your parent/guardian might have to take time off work to look after you.